Superfluid excitations in rotating two-dimensional ring traps: Collective modes and Sum Rules

 Our variational results obtained in Sec.~\ref{sec:diagram}, for a given $\Omega$ and $G_{2D}$, were used as the initial conditions for imaginary time propagation.
-The resulting numerical ground state of the system is then used both for computing the average values described in Secs.~\ref{subsec:monopole} and \ref{subsec:quadrupole} and for investigating the collective modes in real time propagation.
+This choice led to steady states with greater accuracy and shorter convergence time.
+Notably, the wave function phase is the most relevant input to the GPE calculations since its amplitude is adjusted during the numerical simulations.
+The resulting numerical ground state of the system is then used both for computing the average values described in Secs.~\ref{subsec:monopole} and \ref{subsec:quadrupole} and for investigating the collective modes in real-time propagation.

 A straightforward way of exciting collective modes is considering slightly different Hamiltonians in the imaginary and real time simulations.
 This means that the ground state obtained in the imaginary time simulation is not an eigenstate of the Hamiltonian used for the real time evolution.
 The subsequent dynamics are used to probe the collective modes.
 To observe the monopole mode, we increased the value of $G_{2D}$ by 20\%.
 We introduced a small anisotropy in the trapping potential for the quadrupole mode, increasing the frequency in the $x$ direction by 5\%.
 For each $\Omega$, $G_{2D}$, collective mode and trapping potential, we computed the wave function in $1024$ different instants, forming a time series.
 We extracted the frequency of the monopole mode $\omega_{\mathrm{M}}$ by performing a Fourier analysis of $\langle x^2 \rangle$.
 Analogously, we obtained the quadrupole mode frequency $\omega_{\mathrm{Q}}$ by considering $\langle x^2-y^2 \rangle/\langle x^2+y^2 \rangle$.